velis74/DynamicForms/README.rst

        description = models.CharField(max_length=20, help_text='Item description')

-If you want filter in list view just set serializers property show_filter value to True.
 Filter will be applied if user press enter in filter field.
 If you want to have filter button in list header, call Actions with add_default_filter = True.

 examples/rest/filter.py